 The Fossilised Protoceratops and Associated Trace Fossil

 Picture Credit: Grzegorz Niedźwiedzki et al

 To help show the footprint, we have highlighted it in red, the impressions of the four toes can be clearly made out.
-However, just because the footprint was found adjacent to the bones it does not mean that the last step of this Protoceratops was preserved.
+However, just because the footprint was found adjacent to the bones, it does not mean that the last step of this Protoceratops was preserved.
 The footprint has to fit the foot of the dinosaur that it is associated with.
-Martin Lockley, one of the research paper’s authors (University of Colorado) referred to the quest to match the footprint with the animal that actually made it as the “Cinderella Syndrome”.
-The foot bones found at the site, match the trace fossil well, scientists are confident that the print is from the left foot of a Protoceratopsid, the same type of dinosaur as the corpse, but it is unlikely that the footprint represents the very last step that this particular dinosaur took.
+Martin Lockley, one of the research paper’s authors (University of Colorado), referred to the quest to match the footprint with the animal that actually made it as the “Cinderella Syndrome”.
+The foot bones found at the site, match the trace fossil well, scientists are confident that the print is from the left foot of a protoceratopsid, the same type of dinosaur as the corpse, but it is unlikely that the footprint represents the very last step that this particular dinosaur took.

 Not only is the discovery of the body and trace fossils in close proximity a rare event in vertebrate palaeontology, the fossilised Protoceratops footprint is the first of its kind to be discovered from Upper Cretaceous strata of the Gobi desert – we think.
 It is certainly, a wonderful fossil and we at Everything Dinosaur have a soft spot for the Protoceratops genus.
-These dinosaurs may have lacked the spectacular horns of the distant descendants such as Triceratops and Styracosaurus but for us Protoceratops remains one of our favourites of all the Dinosauria – if the shoe fits…
+These dinosaurs may have lacked the spectacular horns of their distant descendants such as Triceratops and Styracosaurus but for us, Protoceratops remains one of our favourites of all the Dinosauria – if the shoe fits…